thesofproject/sof-docs/getting_started/build-guide/build-with-zephyr.rst

    Running this command will:

-   - Initialize west to ``./sof/west.yml`` manifest is not already initialized.
+   - Initialize west to the ``./sof/west.yml`` manifest if it is not already initialized.
-   - Clone and checkout projects to revision defined in ``./sof/west.yml`` file:
+   - Clone and check out projects to the revision defined in the ``./sof/west.yml`` file:

      - SOFs submodules (Rimage and Tomlc99)
      - Zephyr project